professional executing playing making dominos, POV finger on dominos.

 Contingency Reserves:

-Contingency Reserves are the reserves planned and used for managing identified risks or ‘Known Unknowns’.
+Contingency Reserves in a project are the reserves planned and used for managing identified risks or ‘Known Unknowns’.
 Management Reserves are used for managing unidentified risks or ‘Emergent Risks’ or ‘Unknown Unknowns’.

 Project management team conducts risk identification and risk analysis events as per the frequency defined in their project as per the context of the project.
 Regularly, the various project stakeholders try to monitor whether the existing or planned contingency reserves are enough for managing the ‘Known Unknowns’ or Identified risks and whether the planned management reserves are enough for managing emergent risks or ‘Unknown Risks’ if any, occurs in the project.